-October 2019
+Watch The View TV Show - ABC.com

 Search

-"The View" is the place to be heard with live broadcasts five days a week co-hosted by Whoopi Goldberg, Joy Behar, Sunny Hostin, Meghan McCain and Abby Huntsman.
+'The View' is the place to be heard with live broadcasts five days a week co-hosted by Whoopi Goldberg, Joy Behar, Sara Haines, Sunny Hostin, Meghan McCain and Ana Navarro.

 WEEKDAYS 11e|10c|p

-New episodes stream daily
+New episodes stream daily here & on Hulu

 See All